akash-7313/bicycle-client-site-code/README.md

 ### `special features`

+Open [https://bicycle-riders-store.web.app/](https://bicycle-riders-store.web.app/) to view it in the browser.

 If buying an assembled bicycle, make sure that it has mandatory safety features such as protective guards, reflectors, brakes and a warning device.

 ### `user's experience`